Is it stock or broth?

 Because I cook mainly vegetarian or vegan, this can be time-consuming.
 Having homemade vegetable stock on hand not only enhances the quality of my meals but also reduces my time in the kitchen.
 I add it to soups, potages, stews, lentil and other plant-based dishes.

 It’s easy to make.
 The main equipment you need is a handheld blender and a big pot.
-And, even if you are not vegetarian or vegan, this stock will raise the quality of your meals.
+This homemade veggie stock (or broth) will raise the quality of your meals.

 Homemade vegetable stock (that can be turned into broth or bouillon)